niolabs/docs/docs/ui/build-a-ui.md

     ```

 1. In the root of the project, rename `config.js.example` to `config.js`, and open it in a text editor.
+    1. **Never commit configuration details!
+We've added `config.js` to `.gitignore`.
+Even though these are public urls and tokens, it's bad practice to commit them.
+For deployment, make sure you put `config.js` at your project root.**

 1. Get your Pubkeeper **hostname** and **token** from your nio-managed cloud-instance:
     1. Open the nio **System Designer** in a browser: https://designer.n.io/.